BruceCodesGithub/yarsaw/README.md

 (stable)

 - The `Client` class now returns objects which are easier to work with.
-- `RawClient` class can be used ot return the raw JSON response from the API.
+- `RawClient` class can be used to return the raw JSON response from the API.

 ### `1.2`
 (stable)